 Philadelphia was unable to convert on a poor third down call and everyone expected a punt with 5:30 minutes left, but coach Doug Pederson continued his gutsy play calling and decided to go for it.
 TE Zach Ertz converted and then went on to score a touchdown several plays later.
 Ertz’ touchdown was reviewed because he bobbled the catch on the ground, but the refs determined he had broken the plane while in control of the ball.

 The Patriots had one last chance to drive down the field and score a 2-point conversion.
 A terrible punt return downed them inside their own 10.
 They were able to move down a bit due to the focus of the coverage being on receivers, but these completions were short.
 Time expired as Brady threw up a deep ball to Gronkowski, but there were too many Eagles in the area and the ball was knocked down.
-There would be no fourth quarter comeback this year.
+There would not be a fourth-quarter comeback this year.

 The Philadelphia bench stormed the field as the Patriots made their way to the locker room.
 For Foles, who thought about retiring and is now the Super Bowl MVP, this game was magnificent.
 The Eagles played well in each facet of the game against the league’s toughest opponent.
 This Philly team may be around for a while, so don’t be surprised to see them back next year.